 The Takeaway: Don’t Settle for Less Than the Right Fit

-If you’ve discovered a saddle that’s made cycling comfortable again, especially if you deal with sensitive health conditions, consider sharing your experiences-and don’t hesitate to push the industry to deliver better solutions for all riders.
-After all, when you’re comfortable on the bike, every ride is a step forward.
+If you’ve found a saddle that makes cycling comfortable again, especially if you deal with sensitive health conditions, share your experiences—and don’t hesitate to push the industry to deliver better solutions for all riders.
+When you’re comfortable on the bike, every ride is a step forward.